 The planet from where we stand

 Some of the work included in this research trajectory was done by individuals that are now parts of Hyphen—.
 The planet from where we stand is indeed a research trajectory that answers to curiosities, needs, and desires of our peers.
-Under Enin Supriyanto and Yustina Neni's direction, Grace Samboh and Ratna Mufida came into this line of questionings whilst framing, constructing, and organising Simposium Khatulistiwa (2010-2018) (The Equator Symposium) that was a biannual event held in alternate year of the Biennale Jogja (Equator Series).
+Under Enin Supriyanto and Yustina Neni's direction, Grace Samboh and Ratna Mufida came into this line of questionings whilst framing, constructing, and organising Simposium Khatulistiwa (2010-2018) (The Equator Symposium) that was a biannual event held in alternate year of The Jogja Biennale (Equator Series).
 With Konferensi Asia-Afrika (Bandung, 1955) as their departure, the symposium explored possibilities of connecting equatorial countries through current life situation with an admiration to the past and optimism towards the future.

 Other events that now orbits around this research trajectory are, amongst others, "BINAL Experimental Arts" (1992) read more here; "Paris-Jakarta 1959-1960" (1992, Jakarta) read more here, "Contemporary Art from the Non-Aligned Countries" (1995, Jakarta) read more here, and the various exhibitions of 'Indonesia' abroad, beginning from the one in London, in 1952, that was organised by Hurustiati Subandrio.